PowerDNS/pdns/docs/markdown/authoritative/dnsupdate.md

 * WKS records are specifically mentioned in the RFC, we don't specifically care about WKS records;
 * Anything we forgot....

-The implementation requires the backend to support a number of new oparations.
+The implementation requires the backend to support a number of new operations.
 Currently, the following backends have been modified to support DNS update:

 * [gmysql](backend-generic-mysql.md)
 * [gpgsql](backend-generic-postgresql.md)